Senior alert system could benefit dementia patients

 This suggests that caregivers may want to attempt this storytelling treatment on their own or seek services that do something similar.

-One way to help ensure that a dementia patient is safe at home is by installing a senior alert system.
-This device allows older users to instantly send a medical alert to caregivers if they require assistance.
+One way to help ensure that a dementia patient is safe at home is by installing a senior monitoring and alert system.
+These medical alert systems allow older users to instantly send a medical alert to caregivers if they require assistance.

 Philips explained that storytelling was an appropriate method of treatment for patients who had mild to moderate dementia.